EdDataScienceEES/tutorial-nicolelikesharks/index.md

  #### <a href="#section1"> 1.
 Downloading data </a>

- #### <a href="#section1"> 2.
+ #### <a href="#section2"> 2.
 Data Preparation: Tidying and formatting data using `tidyverse`</a>

- #### <a href="#section2"> 3.
+ #### <a href="#section3"> 3.
 Creating basic maps using occurrence data and environmental data using `ggplot2` </a>

- #### <a href="#section3"> 4.
+ #### <a href="#section4"> 4.
 Creating interactive bubble maps using `leaflet`!  </a>

- We won't be completing the full 5-step process of modelling as we just want to ease into the process by quickly visualizing the potential relationships between whale shark presences with chlorophyll and SST.
+ We won't be completing the full 5-step process of modelling in this tutorial as we just want to ease into the process by quickly visualizing the potential relationships between whale shark presences with chlorophyll and SST.
+Bummer, I know!
 That being said, there is so much to species distribution modelling, we can explore the statistics behind those relationships, plot even more informative species range predictions and more!
-If you're intrigued (and of course you are) take a look at some [useful resources](https://github.com/EdDataScienceEES/tutorial-nicolelikesharks/tree/master/Useful%20resources) that go in depth, and keep an eye out for our future tutorials that will take a deeper dive into the species distribution modelling.
+So if you're intrigued (and of course you are ;) take a look at some [useful resources](https://github.com/EdDataScienceEES/tutorial-nicolelikesharks/tree/master/Useful%20resources) that go in depth, and keep an eye out for our future tutorials that will take a deeper dive into the species distribution modelling.

-We are using `<a href="#section_number">text</a>` to create anchors within our text.
-For example, when you click on section one, the page will automatically go to where you have put `<a name="section_number"></a>`.

-If you want to make text bold, you can surround it with `__text__`, which creates __text__.
-For italics, use only one understore around the text, e.g. `_text_`, _text_.
+<a href="#section1"></a>
 ## 1. Downloading data